StuartRiffle/ragtag-tiger/README.md

 For casual/occasional use this may be overthinking things.

 <br>

 # Options
-You can see a full list of options with `--help`
+You can also see a list of options with `--help`
 ```
 python ragtag.py --help
 ```